-From Renee on March 2nd, 2009 in General Remodel
+From Dean Dowd on March 02, 2009 in General Remodel

 Remodeling delays…they’re up there among a homeowner’s worst fears.
 Jeff Vasek, President of GroVak Inc., knows a lot about why delays can happen and how to avoid them.
 Here’s more in Jeff’s own words, informed by decades of experience in the industry.